 I normally don’t write much about how to take pictures because I’m not an expert photographer.
 I love photography but I’m not a great photographer even though I have learned a lot of things.
 I believe I have improved my photography greatly (read 5 simple things that will improve your photography) but I am so much behind in the creative department.
 I write this article however, because it is rare when I have the chance to see a good photographer up close and be able to learn a few things from him.

 If you have a baby then take some great pictures!

 Sometime ago, when our son was born we wanted to go to a photo studio and take some pictures of him while he was very little.
 We were very fortunate however that my friend John Mueller (visit John Mueller photography) offered to come and take pictures of our son as a gift to us.
 We said yes, of course.
-We were only used with standard photo studios so far (JCPenney and Sears) and we didn’t know what a great photographer can do with a little baby.
+We were only used with standard photo studios so far and we didn’t know what a great photographer can do with a little baby.
 However, we were greatly impressed with John’s skill and creativity.
 In addition, I learned a few things myself about photographing infants.
 It is these things that I’ll be sharing in this article.
 Feel free to comment and share your own lessons.

 1. Feed the baby, burp the baby and then hope he falls asleep.